mfojtik/tracker/README.md

 Now choose a GIT repo from where you want to record your patches.
 That repo should have a designated branch with your work checked out (it should be the current working branch).

-Now you can record the patches:
+Now you can record the patches (<em>the -d part is optional, when omitted, current working directory is used instead</em>:

 * <code>$ tracker record -d PATH_TO_YOUR_GIT_REPO</code>